-A. As currently envisioned, the City would include all land once you cross the fixed bridge across the Skidaway Narrows onto Skidaway Island.
-This would include South Harbor, Modena, The Marshes, etc., but would not include Green Island.
+A. Per the draft Charter, the City would include all land once you cross the fixed bridge across the Skidaway Narrows onto Skidaway Island.
+This would include South Harbor, Modena, The Marshes, The Village, etc., but would not include Green Island.

 Q. What are some reasons for considering incorporation?

 A. Research of other incorporation initiatives throughout Georgia shows the reasons for pursuing incorporation vary but usually are sought for one or more of the following reasons:

 1. To create representation that is proportionate to population;